How Traffic Tickets Could Suspend Driving Privileges

 How Long Do Points Remain on Your Record

 The state of Illinois leaves points on driving records for up to five years.
-Motorists who maintain an infraction-free driving record after receiving a traffic ticket and respective points will see points start to fall off of their driving record after five years.
+Motorists who maintain an infraction-free driving record after receiving Illinois traffic tickets and respective points will see points start to fall off of their driving record after five years.

 What Happens When You Get Too Many Points